Chrys-code/creamline/README.md

 make migrate-prod
 ```

-This setup does not provide hot reload.
+Note: This setup does not provide hot reload!

 ## Migration:

 ### Steps:
-Follow the commands in terminal:
+Follow the commands in terminal at project root:

 - make make-migrations
 - make migrate

 ## Commands Reference